ray-project/ray/doc/source/ray-core/starting-ray.rst

       RAY_ADDRESS=<address> ./<binary> <args>

 You can connect other nodes to the head node, creating a Ray cluster by also calling ``ray start`` on those nodes.
-See :ref:`manual-cluster` for more details.
+See :ref:`on-prem` for more details.
 Calling ``ray.init()`` on any of the cluster machines will connect to the same Ray cluster.

 .. _start-ray-up: